 They are certainly among the most ambitious.

-However, other countries - like Sweden - have passed legislation with the same goal.
+However, other countries - such as Sweden - have passed legislation with the same goal.
 Sweden did so two years before Scotland, and it has also set milestones along the way.
 But Scotland's milestone targets are more ambitious and include emissions from aviation and shipping.

 They also don't rely on international credits, which is where countries can pay for emissions to be reduced elsewhere instead of reducing their own.